onedvu315itech/inkmelo-frontend/README.md

-# Welcome to KoiDeli Web App
+# Welcome to InkMelo Web App

 ## This repo was generated in purpose of providing web design for purchasing some types of book.